fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## When do I need fleetctl vs the REST API vs the Fleet UI?

 [fleetctl](https://fleetdm.com/docs/using-fleet/fleetctl-cli) is great for users that like to do things in a terminal (like iTerm on a Mac).
 Lots of tech folks are real power users of the terminal.
-It is also useful for automating things like deployments.
+It is also helpful for automating things like deployments.

-The [REST API](https://fleetdm.com/docs/using-fleet/rest-api) is somewhat similar to fleetctl but it tends to be used more by other computer programs rather than human users (although humans can use it too).
+The [REST API](https://fleetdm.com/docs/using-fleet/rest-api) is somewhat similar to fleetctl, but it tends to be used more by other computer programs rather than human users (although humans can use it too).
 For example, our [Fleet UI](https://fleetdm.com/docs/using-fleet/rest-api) talks to the server via the REST API.
-Folks can also make use of the REST API if they want to build their own programs that talk to the Fleet server.
+Folks can also use the REST API if they want to build their own programs that talk to the Fleet server.

-The [Fleet UI](https://fleetdm.com/docs/using-fleet/fleet-ui) is built for human users to make interfacing with the Fleet server user-friendly and nice to look at.
-It is also meant to make things simpler and more accessible to a wider range of users.
+The [Fleet UI](https://fleetdm.com/docs/using-fleet/fleet-ui) is built for human users to make interfacing with the Fleet server user-friendly and visually appealing.
+It also makes things simpler and more accessible to a broader range of users.